 Dog-Friendly Beaches North of Sydney

-1. Sirius Cove Reserve
+1. Sirius Cove Reserve Dog Beach, Mosman

 Time from Sydney: 20 mins

-Dog-friendly hours: Mon-Fri all day; Saturdays, Sundays and public holidays before 9am and after 4pm
+Off-leash hours: Mon-Fri all day; Saturdays, Sundays and public holidays before 9am and after 4pm

 Sirius Cove Reserve is the first off-leash dog-friendly beach I took my labrador puppy to.
 This gorgeous little hideaway in Mosman is ideal for first-time doggy adventures or if you don’t fully trust your dog off-leash because a) the beach is small and b) it’s mostly sectioned off by a long sandstone wall.
 If your dog is an escape artist, they should be pretty safe here.

-Less of a beach and more of a bay that flows into Sydney Harbour, it’s the perfect place to take your SUP or kayak too, complete with a large picnic area (also off-leash) for post-swim relaxation.
+Less of a beach and more of a bay that flows into Sydney Harbour, it’s the perfect place to take your SUP or kayak to, complete with a large picnic area (also off-leash) for post-swim relaxation.

-2. Flora & Ritchie Roberts Reserve
+3. Flora & Ritchie Roberts Reserve Dog-Friendly Beach, Curl Curl

 Time from Sydney: 35 mins

-Dog-friendly hours: 24/7
+Off-leash hours: 24/7

 Flora & Ritchie Roberts Reserve is a very popular 24/7 dog-friendly beach north of Sydney with water access from where Curl Curl Lagoon enters Curl Curl beach.
 The grassy dunes and natural lagoon make for a super fun day for dogs to run around and just be, well, dogs.